 Screen gutters and other drainage pipes, install chimney caps, and seal any openings in the flashing.
 To protect your garden and freshly planted bulbs, use wire mesh and poultry wire around the perimeter.

-Benefits of Professional Squirrel Pest Control
+What are the Benefits of Professional Squirrel Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a squirrel problem.
 Locating and treating grey squirrels can be difficult.
 Pest management professionals provide their expertise to identify the pest problem and determine the best possible solution to resolve the squirrel infestation.